 Windows users complain about running into the NetSupport: your demonstration period has expired error message when they start their PC.
 A startup program on your PC prompts the error message.

 Furthermore, there is no particular cause for the error message as it is not linked to any app or service.
 Hence, it may be that the error is due to corrupt system files on the computer.
 They can impede the computer’s performance, causing it to run into errors.

 Also, the error may occur due to a malfunctioning component of an installed app on the PC.
 However, users can fix the error by troubleshooting their PC.

-We recommend you observe the following preliminary checks before proceeding with any advanced troubleshooting steps:
+We recommend you apply the following preliminary checks:

 - Uninstall recently installed apps on your PC.